cheersanimesh/open_innovation-CommWDeaf/README.md

 The Neural Network has been implemented through **Keras** with **Tensorflow** serving as the backend..
 It took about 2 hours to train the Neural Network on **Google Colab Servers** with *GPU as the hardware accelarator*..

 In order to deploy into a web Application the predicting module has been hosted on a **Flask Server**, in order to make the module communicate with the FrontEnd..
 Flask being a lightweight web framework was easily deployable..

+### Further Improvements

+This application can easily be deployed to cloud servers so that this product could be used from any part of the globe..

+Cloud Servers with Powerful GPUs could further speed up the forward propagation of image frames which would reduce the delay in response to a great extent..

+With use of few other Apis such as Bare Bone Api and droplets we could further scale this product to serve a larger user-base..